awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Locator.md

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
 For more information, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Using Oracle Locator<a name="Oracle.Options.Locator.Using"></a>